nicolerichter1989/P1_MoneyBall_FIFA/README.md

 # P1_MoneyBall_FIFA

-### Introduction

-What made me chose these questions

-Quesiton 1: Does the foot make a difference in other player attributes?

-Question 2: Who are the the 5 highest valued players within each 10 year age group?

-Question 3: Who are the highest valued players per best position? (most expensive team)

 ### First steps

 Importing all required libraries
 Importing data (csv file)
+Reviewing the shape and dtypes of the data

 ### Understanding the Data

 To understand the data I used several functions, some might not be displayed within my jupyter file.
-As I am personally not interested in FIFA I had to spend a lot of time understanding what the different columns actually stand for.
+As I am personally not very familiar with FIFA jargon I had to spend a lot of time understanding what the different columns actually stand for.
 After understanding the data I was able to chose which columns I want to use for my analysis and prediction.

 ### Cleaning the Data